The flu vaccine. The COVID-19 vaccines. What’s the difference? And do you really need both?

 Can you get both vaccines in the same arm?

-Should I wait to get the COVID-19 vaccine until I get this year’s flu vaccine?
+Should I get the COVID-19 vaccine or the flu vaccine first?

 Protect yourself and your loved ones by getting vaccinated

-Flu shot appointments are typically available starting in early September.
-It’s recommended that you get vaccinated before flu season begins – ideally before the end of October.
-This helps makes sure you’re protected for the entire flu season.
+Flu shot and COVID-19 vaccine appointments are typically available starting in September, and it’s recommended that you get vaccinated before the end of October.
+This helps makes sure you’re protected for the entire respiratory season, which is when the flu, COVID-19 and other respiratory infections are high.